Kyanite: Properties

 Kyanite is an aluminum silicate mineral, with the chemical formula Al2SiO5.
 It is typically patchy blue in color, though it can range from pale to deep blue and can also be gray or white or, infrequently, light green.
 It typically forms sprays of bladed crystals, but is less commonly found as distinct euhedral (well-shaped) crystals, which are particularly prized by collectors.
 It has a perfect {100} cleavage plane, parallel to the long axis of the crystal, and a second good cleavage plane {010} that is at an angle of 79 degrees to the {100} cleavage plane.
 Kyanite also shows a parting on {001} at an angle of about 85 degrees to the long axis of the crystal.
 Cleavage surfaces typically display a pearly luster.
 The crystals are slightly flexible.

 Kyanite's elongated, columnar crystals are usually a good first indication of the mineral, as well as its color (when the specimen is blue).
 Associated minerals are useful as well, especially the presence of the polymorphs of staurolite, which occurs frequently with kyanite.
 However, the most useful characteristic in identifying kyanite is its anisotropism.
 If one suspects a specimen to be kyanite, verifying that it has two distinctly different hardness values on perpendicular axes is a key to identification; it has a hardness of 5.5 parallel to {001} and 7 parallel to {100}.
 Thus, a steel needle will easily scratch a kyanite crystal parallel to its long axis, but the crystal is impervious to being scratched by a steel needle perpendicular to the long axis.

 Structure

 The kyanite structure can be visualized as a distorted face centered cubic lattice of oxygen ions, with aluminium ions occupying 40% of the octahedral sites and silicon occupying 10% of the tetrahedral sites.
 The aluminium octahedra form chains along the length of the crystal, half of which are straight and half of which are zigzag, with silica tetrahedra linking the chains together.
-There is no direct linkage between the silica tetrahedra, making kyanite a member of the nesoilicate class of silicate minerals.
+There is no direct linkage between the silica tetrahedra, making kyanite a member of the nesosilicate class of silicate minerals.